Post-Newtonian expansion: Expansion in h

+Comparison table of powers used for PN and PM approximations in the case of two non-rotating bodies.
+0PN corresponds to the case of Newton's theory of gravitation.
+0PM (not shown) corresponds to the Minkowski flat space.

 Uses

 The first use of a PN expansion (to first order) was made by Albert Einstein in calculating the perihelion precession of Mercury's orbit.
 Today, Einstein's calculation is recognized as a common example of applications of PN expansions, solving the general relativistic two-body problem, which includes the emission of gravitational waves.